Once We Were Whole

 You can only be touched if you have not perished

-(after Once We Were Whole by Deborah Thompson)
+(written in response to Once We Were Whole by Deborah Thompson)

 How well the cave initiates.